stlink-org/stlink/README.md

 ## Installation

-Currently there are no binaries for Windows available.
+Currently there are no binaries for Windows available (see issue [#166](https://github.com/texane/stlink/issues/166)).
  It is known to compile and work with MinGW/Cygwin.

 For Debian Linux based distributions there is also no package available